-Appendix 7: Safeguarding Oversight and Information for Display
+Appendix 7: Safeguarding Oversight and Information for Display every referral and for ensuring that all concerns are appropriately addressed and followed up.

-The Designated Safeguarding Lead (DSL) is the primary safeguarding officer for the school.
+The Designated Safeguarding Lead (DSL) is the primary safeguarding officer for ALFA.
 Any additional staff trained to this level serve as deputies and provide cover in the DSL's absence.
-(In certain schools, the Head Teacher may fulfil the role of the DSL.)

-It is essential that the DSL demonstrates comprehensive oversight of all safeguarding incidents occurring within the school.
-The DSL is responsible for being fully informed about every referral and for ensuring that all concerns are appropriately addressed and followed up.
+It is essential that the DSL demonstrates comprehensive oversight of all safeguarding incidents occurring within ALFA.
+The DSL is responsible for being fully informed about